firebolt-db/firebolt-node-sdk/README.md

 const { data, meta, statistics } = await statement.fetchResult();
 ```

-The Promise API **is not recommended** for `SELECT` queries with large result sets.
+The Promise API **is not recommended** for `SELECT` queries with large result sets (greater than 10,000 rows).
 This is because it parses results synchronously, so will block the JS thread/event loop and may lead to memory leaks due to peak GC loads.

 It is recommended to use `LIMIT` in your queries when using the Promise API.